cxwn/summary-of-work-and-study/OpsScripts/README.md

 # ShellScripts
-All kinds of shells.Such as Bash shell,csh and tcsh.
-Welcome to my github.
+All kinds of operation and maintenance scripts.Welcome to my github.